input-output-hk/plutus-pioneer-program/README.md

   - `Ledger.Scripts`, contains functions related to untyped Plutus scripts.
   - `Ledger.Typed.Scripts`, contains functions related to typed Plutus scripts.
+  - `Plutus.Contract`, contains definitions and functions for writing offchain code.
+  - `Plutus.Contract.StateMachine`, contains definitions and functions for working with _state machines_.
   - `Plutus.V1.Ledger.Ada`, contains definitions and functions related to _ADA_-values.
   - `Plutus.V1.Ledger.Interval`, contains the definition of intervals and functions for working with them.
   - `Plutus.V1.Ledger.Value`, contains definitions and functions related to _values_.